Customer not paying invoice? Here are the 12 most common excuses

 A more difficult one.
 There are further complications in resolving this if the debtor is a limited company, for example – but in the case of sole traders, this is another unacceptable reason not to pay.
 For those awaiting payment from limited company debtors, you may be able to reclaim some of this as an unsecured creditor; though only after payment is first made to secured creditors and then insolvency practitioners.

-Customer not paying for building work – Excuse 11.
+Customer not paying invoice? – Excuse 11.

 “I haven’t seen the VAT certificate.”